vehave/poynomial-bingo-build/README.md

 - Division
 - Exponentiation

 The objective of the game is to fill a 5x5 grid with the correct answers.
-Players are presented with a polynomial equation and must find the solution in the grid.
+Players are presented with a polynomial calculation and must find the solution in the grid.
 When a player finds the correct answer, they mark it on their grid.
 The winner is the player to complete a horizontal, vertical, or diagonal line.

 ## Game Features

 - 20 Levels: The game consists of 20 challenges that increase in difficulty.
-Each level presents different polynomial equations to help you improve your skills.
+Each level presents different polynomial calculations to help you improve your skills.
 - Interactive Interface: An easy-to-use interface makes gameplay smooth and enjoyable.
 - Learning Through Play: The game allows you to learn polynomial arithmetic without stress, and you can play at your own pace.

 ## How to Play

 - Start the game and select a level.
-- Solve the presented polynomial equation.
+- Solve the presented polynomial calculation.
 - Find the answer in the 5x5 grid and mark it.
 - Continue playing until you complete a horizontal, vertical, or diagonal line.